mirzaghaderi/rtpcr/inst/method.md

-# Basic analysis method of qPCR data
+# Mathematical basis of qPCR data analysis

 Real-time polymerase chain reaction (real-time PCR) is widely used in biological studies.
 Various analysis methods are employed on the real-time PCR data to measure the mRNA levels under different experimental conditions.